 Talk to your people, including your husband, friends, mentors, or a woman’s support group, about your intentions to lower expectations.
 Ask for practical ideas they may have.
 Surrounding yourself with people who give you space and encouragement to be kind and gentle with yourself.
 Consult with your partner and children and ask them to begin making the mental switch as well.
 This is an important step in making the switch to running a more calm household.

 Join A Support Group

 There are numerous communities and online gatherings that will welcome you into their program, whatever that may be.
-Personally, I have found that having a sacred space where I feel safe to share about my life, has been so important for my emotional rejuvenation and spiritual fulfillment.
-When I don’t connect with my group weekly, I tend to lean too heavily on my partner to meet my needs emotionally, which can become unhealthy for our marriage.
+Personally, I have found that having a sacred space where I feel safe to share about my life has been so important for my emotional rejuvenation and spiritual fulfillment.
+When I don’t connect with my group weekly, I tend to rely too heavily on my partner to emotionally meet my needs, which can become unhealthy for our marriage.